Sun protection behaviours in adults

 SCCs and BCCs are often grouped together as non-melanoma skin cancers.

 Skin cancer is a highly preventable cancer.
-At least 95% of melanoma skin cancers, and 99% of non-melanoma skin cancers are caused by overexposure to ultraviolet (UV) radiation from the sun and tanning beds.2
+At least 95% of melanoma skin cancers, and 99% of non-melanoma skin cancers are caused by overexposure to ultraviolet (UV) radiation.2

-The NSW Skin Cancer Prevention Strategy brings together government, non-government and community organisations to work together to:
+The NSW Skin Cancer Prevention Strategy brings government, non-government and community organisations together to:

 - increase the use of sun protection policies and guidelines